-Dividend Distribution Tax (DDT) abolished !
+Dividend Distribution Tax (DDT) abolished!

-- Domestic company or mutual funds are not required to pay DDT at 20.56%. - Dividend income is taxable in the hands of shareholders / unit holders at applicable rate. - Deduction will be allowed under Section 80M for the dividend received by one domestic company from another domestic company to the extent of dividends distributed.
-No deduction is allowed in case dividends are received from foreign companies. - Companies opting for lower tax regime under Section 115BAA and 115BAB can also claim deduction under Section 80M. - Deduction for interest expense is available against the dividend income, subject to a maximum of 20% of the dividend income. - TDS will be deducted at 10% under Section 194 for dividends paid to a resident in India exceeding INR 5,000 in a year. - If dividend is paid to a non-resident, Section 195 will apply and the withholding tax will be at 20% / treaty rate, whichever is more beneficial.
+- Domestic company or mutual funds are not required to pay DDT at 20.56%.
+Dividend income is now taxable in the hands of shareholders / unit holders at applicable rate.
+Maximum surcharge on dividend is capped at 15% for individuals. - Deduction will be allowed under Section 80M for the dividend received by one domestic company from another domestic company or foreign company or business trust to the extent of dividends distributed. - Companies opting for lower tax regime under Section 115BAA and 115BAB can also claim deduction under Section 80M from FY 2020-21 onwards. - Deduction for interest expense is available against the dividend income, subject to a maximum of 20% of the dividend income. - TDS will be deducted at 10% under Section 194 for dividends paid to a resident in India exceeding INR 5,000 in a year.
+If dividend is paid to a non-resident, withholding tax u/s 195 will be at 20% / treaty rate, whichever is more beneficial. - Dividends declared on or before 31 March 2020 and received by shareholders on or after 1 April 2020 shall continue to be taxed under erstwhile provisions provided taxes have been discharged under Section 1150 / Section 115BBDA.